-- 1. Your real servers won't be able to access the Internet through the new default gateway (except when replying to requests made through the external VIP) - 2.
-Non-load balanced services on the real servers (e.g. RDP for management access to Windows servers) will not be accessible since these have not been exposed via the load balancer
+- 1. Your Real Servers won't be able to access the Internet through the new default gateway (except when replying to requests made through the external VIP). - 2.
+Non-load balanced services on the Real Servers (e.g. RDP for management access to Windows servers) will not be accessible since these have not been exposed via the load balancer.

-To solve problem #1
+To Solve Issue #1